animeshack/news-homepage/README.md

 ### What I learned

 Css grid is actually great for layouts and landing of a page, didn't realised that until now.
+The code for creating a complex layout in Flexbox is more complex, dispersed and time-consuming, while that created with the Grid is much faster, tidier and simpler.
 Flexbox is great too but Css Grid feels easier to use in my own aspect.

 ### Continued development